The Crypt School: Status

 Despite attempts to change the school, notably in the 1960s with the move to comprehensive schools, the Crypt remains a selective grammar school.
 In 1987, there was the admission of girls in the sixth form entering in at the age of 16, and the transition towards a fully coeducational school began in 2018.
 Since April 2011, the school has been an academy independent of local authority control.
 The school has been fully co-educational since 2018.

 Primary school

 In May 2018, the school announced plans to create a primary school, linked to the secondary school being built on the current Podsmead site.
-The new primary school would, unlike main school, be unselective and would be a free school.
+The new primary school would, unlike the secondary school, be unselective and would be a free school.